CodeDefenders/CodeDefenders/README.md

 Major and Evosuite must be stored in their respective folders within this directory (codedefenders/major and codedefenders/evosuite).

+## Build
+Building codedefenders now requires a config.properties file to be in the root of the project.
+This file contains all the properties that are required to deploy and run codedefenders.

+Maven enforces this rule, so if the config.properties is not there, the build will fail.

+Therefore, create a config.properties file using the provided config.properties.template.
+Properties name are self-explanatory.

+During the build, maven will output the value of those variables for you to check if they have the correct value.

+Since the config.properties contains also your passwords, please **do not commit** it to the repo.

+In case you want to provide a file with a different name (let's say config.test), you can add the following option to your maven command: `-Dconfig.properties=config.test`

 ## Deployment

 ### Tomcat admin user